SkillsFundingAgency/das-enterprise-automation-test-suite/src/SFA.DAS.Campaigns.UITests/README.md

 Prerequisites to run the tests:
-Please refer to main readme which has all the initial setup details Please refer to main readme for User secrets
+Please refer to main readme which has all the initial setup details Please refer to main readme for User secrets or framework secrets on Confluence Wiki where necessary

 Development Pipelines and Jobs related to the project and